 Place in a ziplock bag, press out all air, and seal.
 Will keep for up to 3 days in the refrigerator and 3 months in the freezer.
 (If freezing, allow to cool completely before placing them in the bag and then into the freezer.)How to reheat in the Instant Pot:

-Follow the recipe cooking instructions listed under "Cook Tamales" except only pressure cook on manual high for 15 minutes and then let pressure "naturally release".How to reheat on the stove top:
+Follow the recipe cooking instructions listed under "Cook Tamales" except only pressure cook on High Pressure for 15 minutes and then let pressure "naturally release".How to reheat on the stovetop:

 -